larsks/rhel-osp-upgrade-docs/parallel-nova.md

        - `nova-cert`
        - `nova-scheduler`

-     As well as one `nova-compute` entry for each Havana compute node.
+     As well as one `nova-compute` entry for each Juno compute node.

 ## Register Keystone endpoints